benharrap/benharrap-website/content/authors/admin/_index.md

 - Visitors
 ---

 Biostatistics, quantitative social science, data science.
 There's a lot of names to describe what I do, which, fundamentally, is things with data.
 I love thinking about data in the real-world - how our worldview impacts data collection decisions, how data are used in a research context, and how I can best use data to help people answer the questions they have.
 At the end of the day, I want to contribute to research that ends up improving the lives of others.

+I also think it's important that Aboriginal and Torres Strait Islander people are leading the research agenda, my place as a non-Indigenous person is to listen, collaborate, and support that agenda as best I can with the skills that I have.